 DISPENSING THE MATERIAL

 This material may be dispensed with a variety of manual and automatic applicators or other equipment as required.
-Pressurized air must be free of moisture to prevent premature curing in dispensing equipment.
-Pressurizing with a dry inert gas, such as nitrogen, is recommended.
 Questions relating to dispensing and curing systems for specific applications should be referred to Dymax Application Engineering.

 CLEAN UP